adityat210/rag-tech-doc-intel/README.md

-# domain-specific rag system for technical document intelligence
+# Domain-specific rag system for technical document intelligence
-retrieval-augmented generation pipeline for technical documents using parsing, chunking, embedding-based retrieval, and cited answer generation
+Retrieval-augmented generation pipeline for technical documents using parsing, chunking, embedding-based retrieval, and cited answer generation

+## Local retrieval testing
+After ingesting docs and building the index, you can query the indexed chunks from the command line